Music For Mood & Memory - The Benefits Of Music For People Living With Alzheimer's Disease and Dementia

-The benefits of music for the elderly in particular are very well known and have been the subject of numerous studies like the one conducted by Suzanne Hanser, chair of the music therapy department at the Berklee College of Music in Boston.
-Hanser’s study identified the following specific health benefits of music making for older adults:
+The benefits of music for seniors, in particular, are very well known and have been the subject of numerous studies like the one conducted by Suzanne Hanser, chair of the music therapy department at the Berklee College of Music in Boston.
+Hanser’s study identified the following specific health benefits of music-making for older adults:

 - Lowers blood pressure